suveda/todo-frontend/README.md

 ## Getting Started

-1. Clone and install the dependencies
+1. Clone and install the dependencies:

    git clone https://github.com/suveda/todo-frontend.git

    cd todo-frontend

    npm install

-3. Start the dev server
+3. Start the dev server:

    npm run dev

-5. Open browser in local
+5. Open browser in local:

    http://localhost:3000 ( If port 3000 is busy , then it would automatically run in 3001)